Credit card bonuses, coupons, loyalty programs and shopping online can help trim the costs of your beauty regime.

 For those who frequently shop at drugstores such as Walgreens and CVS, the Chase Freedom card is a great option.
 The card offers 5 percent cash back on rotating quarterly categories, which often include grocery stores, department stores and drugstores.
 You can transfer Chase Freedom points to other Chase Ultimate Rewards cards to be redeemed for a variety of rewards, including cash back, merchandise and travel.

-You might also check out the American Express Blue Cash Everyday and Blue Cash Preferred cards if you prefer to buy your makeup from the grocery store beauty aisle.
-The Blue Cash Everyday card offers 3 percent cash back on U.S. grocery store purchases while the Blue Cash Preferred card – for a $95 annual fee – gives you a whopping 6 percent cash back at U.S. grocery stores.
+You might also check out the Blue Cash Everyday® Card from American Express and the Blue Cash Preferred® Card from American Express cards if you prefer to buy your makeup from the grocery store beauty aisle.
+The Blue Cash Everyday card offers 3 percent cash back on U.S. supermarket purchases while the Blue Cash Preferred card – for a $95 annual fee – gives you a whopping 6 percent cash back at U.S. supermarkets (on up to $6,000 in purchases annually, then 1%, on both cards).

 Even cards with so-so rewards can wield considerable savings on beauty products.
 Take the Kohl’s Charge credit card, for example.
 With just 1 percent cash back on Kohl’s purchases, the real savings opportunities are found in the card’s monthly coupons.